grodri93/Telemetry/README.md

 ```
 Restart PowerShell and try again.
 If it does not work, try restarting computer.
 ### Using parsedata.py
 To use the functions from here, type this line in the beggining of program.
+Make sure parsedata.py is the same folder as your program.

 NOTE: parsedata is where the function is and parse is the function name.
 ```